What you need to know about menopause

 In some cases, women can go into menopause early, said Yuksel, which is defined as before age 45.
 Early menopause can occur from surgery, when both ovaries are removed, or from the use of chemotherapy or radiation to treat cancer or autoimmune diseases.

-“Often those women have more difficulty as their symptoms can be sudden and severe.
-They describe their condition as crashing—major mood swings, hot flashes, night sweats – and they feel their life has fallen apart.
+“Often, those women have more difficulty as their symptoms can be sudden and severe.
+They describe their condition as crashing – major mood swings, hot flashes, night sweats – and they feel their life has fallen apart.

 “Women often feel they lack adequate resources to help them deal with the symptoms of early menopause.”

 Men also go through a midlife decline in testosterone, called “andropause,” which may cause many of the same symptoms, mainly night sweats, fatigue and loss of libido.
-However, it usually happens more gradually and is less pronounced.
-Treatment is required only in extreme cases.
+However, it usually happens more gradually and is less pronounced, and treatment is required only in extreme cases.

 In a 2018 BBC survey of women in the U.K. in their 50s, half reported that menopause adversely affected their mental health.
 And while 41 per cent said it interfered with work, 70 per cent of them were unwilling to tell their employers when suffering symptoms.
 One in four considered resigning.